jgmalcolm/jgmalcolm.github.io/cv.md

    In *Spino-Plastic Reconstruction: A Comprehensive Review of the Interplay Between Bone and Soft Tissue*, chapter 13.
    Editors Reece, Ropper, Winocour, Bohl.
 ISBN 978-1-68-420501-1 *In press*
-1. Malcolm, Laxpati, Aliawah, Oyesiku.
+1. Malcolm, Laxpati, Alawieh, Oyesiku.
 "How to Conduct Meaningful Research:
    How Not to Reinvent Just Another Wheel."
 In *Surviving Neurosurgery*, chapter 76, pages 391-394.
 Editors Agarwal, Reddy.
 Springer 2021, ISBN 978-3-030-86916-8,